embedly/embedly-docs/endpoints/mobile.rst

 HTML5 has been gaining support among video and rich media providers.
-We currently support 26 providers and are actively working with other media providers to give you access. **Note**: If you do not set `maxwidth` or `maxheight` parameters we will default the width and height to 100%.
-This makes scaling a lot easier for different mobile devices.
+We currently support 26 providers and are actively working with other media providers to give you access. **Note**: If you do not set `maxwidth` or `maxheight` parameters we will by default have the width and height at 100%.
+Doing so makes scaling a lot easier for different mobile devices.

 * `YouTube  <http://youtube.com>`_
 * `UStream  <http://ustream.com>`_